 You can simply come to the park for this money shot and leave.
 Or you can walk around and enjoy the gardens.
 There is also the conservatory, which looked very cool at Christmas.
 But no matter how much time your spend at Queen Elizabeth, just make sure it is one of the things you do in Vancouver.

 I just have to mention, if you are after a great place to see the sunset in Vancouver, I recommend revisiting Canada Place.
 From here, the golden hour glow on North Vancouver is gorgeous.
 However, you could also get the Seabus over to North Vancouver and see Vancouver’s skyline painted in pink, yellow and orange hues.
-Here are a couple of phone shots I captured last month working in this area.

 Are you exhausted yet?
 I know I am.
 I can’t quite believe we managed to fit in all of these sights in one day, but we did!
 Now, there are so many places you could enjoy dinner.
 Like I mentioned previously, Gastown is a great option if your accommodation is downtown.